+Thatch is an issue related to roots, soil, and improper maintenance practices not clippings.
 According to the Scotts-Miracle Grow Company, grass clippings are good for your lawn and help replenish nitrogen back into the soil - without causing thatch build-up.
-Did you know that grasscycling can provide about 25% of the nitrogen your lawn needs for the year?
+Did you know that grasscycling can provide about 25% of the nitrogen your lawn needs for the growing season?
+It's nature's fertilizer!

 You can tell a lawn is healthy just by looking at it.
 Not always!